- Must visit

 Discover the best of London Kings Cross — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect London Kings Cross trip today.

-Large public square known for its fountains, steps, and lively atmosphere beside the Regent's Canal.
-A central social and photo spot in King's Cross.
+Large canal-side public square known for its fountains, events, and lively atmosphere in the redeveloped King’s Cross district.

-Battered white fish with thick-cut chips, often served with mushy peas and tartar sauce.
-It is one of the most iconic traditional meals in London and across Britain.
+Battered white fish with chips, a classic London takeaway and pub staple, often served with mushy peas and tartare sauce.

-A traditional London working-class dish of savory meat pie, mashed potatoes, and parsley liquor.
-It is especially associated with historic pie shops in the capital.
+A traditional London working-class dish of meat pie, mashed potatoes, and parsley liquor, closely associated with the city.

-Prices around Kings Cross are high for hotels and dining, though chains, pubs, and takeaway spots can help keep daily costs down.
+Prices are high by UK standards, especially for hotels and dining near the station, though chain cafes and takeaway meals can keep daily costs manageable.

-Service charge of 12.5% is often added in restaurants; if not, tip 10-12.5% for good service.
-No tip needed for pubs, takeaway, or counter service.
-Round up taxi fares.
+Service charge of 12.5% is often added in restaurants; if not, tip 10-12%.
+No tip needed for counter service.
+Round up or add about GBP 1-2 for taxis if helpful.

 Official public transport app